jaclu/tmux-packet-loss/README.md

 ### Termination on Tmux Exit

-On modern Tmux versions, the background process is terminated when Tmux exits.
-See "Tmux Compatibility" for more details about versions and limitations regarding shutting down this background process.
+The background process terminates if the tmux main process is no longer running.

 ### ping issues

-If the monitor experiences errors, packet loss above 100% is reported.
+If the monitor fails to calculate loss, packet loss above 100% is reported.
 So far I have created one special case ping parser, for iSH running Debian 10.

 | Result | Explanation                                                                                                     |
 | ------ | --------------------------------------------------------------------------------------------------------------- |